 'Establishment' or 'Location This is a generic term, which means the Children's Home/school/college.
 Individual This means any child or young person under the age of 18, young adult between the ages of 18 and 25.
-At Cambian Great Dunmow School we have children and young people attending between ages 11-19 Head of Service This is the senior person with overall responsibility for the School; this is the headteacher Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
+At New Elizabethan School we have children and young adults attending our school between the ages of 7 and 19.
+Head of Service This is the senior person with overall responsibility for the school.
+At New Elizabethan school this is the Head, Sara Ferguson.
+Key Worker Members of staff that have special responsibility for Individuals residing at or attending the Establishment.
 Parent, Carer, Guardian Means parent or person with Parental Responsibility Regulatory Authority Regulatory Authority is the generic term used in this policy to describe the independent regulatory body responsible for inspecting and regulating services.
 Social Worker This means the worker allocated to the individual's family.
 If there is no allocated worker, the Duty Social Worker or Team Manager is responsible.
 Safeguarding Authority Children's Social Care, Safeguarding Partners, Local Safeguarding Adults Board [LSAB] - England, Regional Safeguarding Children's Boards [RSCB] - Wales whichever apply for the type of service and country LADO Local Authority Designated Officer DSL/DSL Deputy Designated Safeguarding Lead/Designated Safeguarding Lead Deputy Placing Authority Placing Authority means the local authority/agency responsible for placing the child or commissioning the service Staff Means full or part-time employees of Cambian, agency workers, bank workers, contract workers and volunteers.
-Cambian KPI The online in-house information system, which holds data for each site on quality measures.
+CambianKPI The online in-house information system, which holds data for each site on quality measures.